Dietram Scheufele: Research

-His publications include work on framing theory, participatory democracy, and the science of science communication.
+Scheufele's publications include work on framing theory, participatory democracy, and the science of science communication.
 He is the author or co-author of over 300 articles and monographs, and one of the most widely cited experts in the fields of science communication, health communication, political communication, misinformation, and science & technology policy.
-Since 2012, Scheufele has co-organized five National Academies of Sciences, Engineering, and Medicine colloquia on the Science of Science Communication.
+Since 2012, Scheufele has co-organized five National Academies of Sciences, Engineering, and Medicine colloquia on the Science of Science Communication [17] and co-edited related special issues of the Proceedings of the National Academy of Sciences on the science of science communication in 2013, 2014, 2019, 2021, and 2025.